signalfx/gdi-specification/specification/opamp_datamodel.md

 then the value reported in effective config MUST be `SPLUNK_PROFILER_ENABLED=false`.

-If an agent has been configured to use more than one endpoint for any of its signals, the agent MUST only report the first one.
 Multivalued environment variables are intentionally omitted from this format.

 #### Example